 Accountancy B.S./M.A.S.

 Community Health B.S./M.P.H.

+Computer Science B.S./M.C.S.

+Computer Science B.S./M.S.

-Computer Science B.S./M.S German B.A./M.A.
+German B.A./M.A.

 Health B.S./M.P.H.

+Industrial Engineering B.S./M.S.

+Kinesiology B.S./M.P.H.

+LAS (any major) B.S. or B.A./M.B.A.

+Materials Science & Engineering B.S./M.Eng.

-Industrial Engineering B.S./M.S Kinesiology B.S./M.P.H.
-Materials Science & Engineering B.S./M.S Mechanical Engineering B.S./M.S Urban Planning
+Materials Science & Engineering B.S./M.S.

+Mechanical Engineering B.S./M.S.

+Urban Planning B.A./M.U.P.

-13. Dual Degree Programs:
+12. Dual Degree Programs:

 A dual degree program is defined as one in which a student pursues two post-baccalaureate degrees simultaneously.
 In dual degree programs, students must complete all requirements for each degree, without overlap.
 With the approval of both departments, students would have the opportunity to integrate their studies rather than completing the degrees in series.
-A student pursuing two post-baccalaureate degrees simultaneously must be admitted to each degree program and enrolled in each program for at least one term after admission (see chapter IV.A.3 [113] for information about changing programs), in order to obtain both degrees.
+A student pursuing two post-baccalaureate degrees simultaneously must be admitted to each degree program and enrolled in each program for at least one term after admission (see chapter 4.A.3 for information about changing programs), in order to obtain both degrees.
 Dual degree students earning a doctoral degree may be enrolled in either program when they defend their dissertation.

-14. Annual Academic Progress Reviews:
+13. Annual Academic Progress Reviews:

-Effective academic year 2012-13 graduate units must begin to conduct annual academic progress reviews [116]for all graduate students enrolled in degree-seeking programs at least once every academic year.
+Graduate units must conduct annual academic progress reviews for all graduate students enrolled in degree-seeking programs at least once every academic year.
 A written copy of the review must be given to the student and be placed in the student's academic file.